-Figure 3.4.5-1 Alkaline vs. NiMH Batteries (Permission Pending)
+Figure 3.4.5-1 Alkaline vs. NiMH Batteries (Reprinted with permission from Turtle Beach)

 The memory loss for these batteries is fairly good.
 They maintain full power all the way until the battery's life drops off.
 In the figure above it shows the decline in voltage over time.
 Nickel metal hydride batteries can keep a constant voltage until that drop occurs.
 They are very small and cost more than the alkaline batteries.
 On the downside, these batteries take a very long time to recharge.
 They can sometimes take up to 10 hours just to recharge.